xPMo/i3wm-config/README.md

 # i3wm-config
 My i3, i3blocks, and accompanying config files.
-Make of it what you will.
-(Also, trying to learn more about Github workflow.)
+The work of one year of constant tweaking and three years of occasional tweaking.
 Run `sh init.sh` to add symlinks in `~/.config/` and `~/.local/bin/`.

 Default bindings which have been changed:
 * true vim-style `hjkl` movement instead of the `jkl;` movement that is default